efeuentertainment/vigicad/README.md

     - 2x "M2.5", "8mm" length to fix motor board to middle plate
 - Nuts
   - https://aliexpress.com/item/32874684920.html
-    - 8x "M2.5" (2 for the motor board / 2 between motor board and middle plate / 2 middle plate / 2 between head plate and top plate)
+    - 4x "M2.5" (2 for the motor board / 2 middle plate)
-    - 11x "M2" (if insufficient space for self-locking: 3 for the USB bracket / 8 to mount N20 motor brackets to middle plate)
+    - 11x "M2" (if insufficient space for self-locking: 3 for the USB bracket / TBD 8 to mount N20 motor brackets to middle plate)
 - Self-locking nuts
   - https://aliexpress.com/item/32798773566.html
-    - 12x "M2" (4 to fix camera module to head / 3 to fix gripper u-bracket to middle plate / 2 to fix the pan servo on the head pan plate / if there's enough space: 3 to fix usb bracket to top plate)
+    - 12x "M2" (4 to fix camera module to head / 3 to fix gripper u-bracket to middle plate / 2 to fix the pan servo to the head pan plate / if there's enough space: 3 to fix usb bracket to top plate)

 - About 10cm of about 12mm Heatshrink tubing to store the left over wire lengths (do not shrink the tube)
   - "12mm" https://aliexpress.com/item/4000904296729.html